AdedayoOpeyemi/Bubble-sort/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to Microverse
-- Inspiration
-- etc
+- To all people struggling with COVID-19, let's code a better world

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.